 '''

 if self.anyone_home():

 do something

+if self.anyone_home(person=True):

+do something

 '''

 everyone\home (self, \\kwargs)

 Determine if all family's members at home.

 A convenience function to determine if everyone is home.
 Use this in preference to getting the state of group. all\devices() as it avoids a race condition when using state change callbacks for device trackers.